shaunhurryup/lovely-mindmap/README.md

 # Advanced

-First of all, we declare three mode in Oh-My-Mindmap:
+First of all, we declare three modes in Oh-My-Mindmap:

 - View - No nodes are selected
 - Navigation - One or more nodes are selected, you can do some operation
 - Edit - One node is selected, and you can find cursor inside node

-Other TODO feature
+Another TODO feature

 - [ ] `cmd + F` find node by keyword and zoom to

 Woah!

-- [ ] Import file like lark, XMind and so on
+- [ ] Import file like lark, XMind, and so on

 Woah!